 A lot of developers out there, even with a lot of experience, will speak about writing code with good performance.
-They will speak about design pattern, microservices, languages (and why the ones they know is better) and code syntax.
+They will speak about design pattern, microservices, languages (and why the ones they know are better) and code syntax.
 They will throw to you a diatribe full of technical jargon.

 Is it really it?

 We have tendency to forget that being a software developer means dealing all day long with humans.
 Interacting with others, communicating, explaining ideas, adapting to your team members are very, very important skills.

 The art of debating is part of this set of communication skills you need to have.
 It’s something we do a lot, sometimes without a real good reason.
 This is a complex subject which has its own rules and outcomes.

 I propose to dive into the art of argumentation today for you to have a bigger and, hopefully, a better impact to the people you work for.

 Do you really know when to argue?
 When to stop a debate more infinite than the universe itself?
 Are you ready to defend your ideas efficiently?